m-bur/complex_social_systems/README.md

 As our code will be judged by its quality and readability and of course also because it will be relevant for a good collaboration, we should all adherre to the same standard for comments.
 I suggest we use [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html) for our code.
 This will also allow for automatic documentation using sphinx.

+The documentation of our project can be found in the [docs](docs) folder.
+More instructions can be found there.

 ## CI Status: